 and there are solutions out there

-Jon is from the UK and a researcher on the topic of tailbone pain.
+Our guest today is Jon.
+He is from the UK and a researcher on the topic of tailbone pain.
 He is worldwide a very well known person in the tailbone world, knows a lot about the literature and also unfortunately understands how it is to suffer from coccyx pain because he did so himself for many years.
 He underwent almost all the therapies out there and finally had it surgically removed in 1999.

 We are going to learn about his personal story as a patient, but also about his interest in the topic which led to the website coccyx.org, the probably biggest online platform for tailbone pain worldwide that had up to 150.000 unique visitors a month.
 On this he shares a lot of information, also by specialists, links to scientific research, patient reviews and how to find specialists that treat tailbone pain worldwide.